About the program:

-The SDLC Summer Snack Program has grown over the years and is currently providing lunches at six core neighbourhood parks as well as Agriculture in the Classroom Program sites.
+The SDLC Summer Snack Program has grown over the years and is currently providing lunches at six core neighbourhood parks.
+The Program also partners with Saskatoon Public School Foundation's Reading Program and United Way and Greater Saskatoon Catholic School's Summer Success Literacy Camps providing in-kind breakfasts, lunches, and snacks.

 Each summer the SDLC hires staff to coordinate, prepare, deliver and serve lunches, 7 days a week, during July and August.
 Although the program is geared towards children, an increasing numbers of adults also access the program.
 No one is turned away.

 A typical lunch consists of a whole-wheat sandwich, fruit, vegetables, milk, fruit juice, cheddar cheese and a yogurt tube.
 Children and adults alike are impressed with the wide variety of fruit and vegetables – many have never even seen some of the choices offered.
 The Coordinators also bake to provide a tasty afternoon snack for the children a couple of times a week.

 Often is it more than bringing lunch – the kids look forward to the friendship, leadership and stability that the coordinators provide.
 Strong bonds form and the children learn positive life habits such as recycling and reusing materials.

 The Summer Snack Program has a strong environmental component: the program uses paper supplies; children reuse their cups if they want a drink refill; and the coordinators use reusable cloth grocery bags to transport fruit and vegetables.